carpentries/carpentries.org/content/workshops/workshops-faq.md

 {{< accordion title="What if I struggle with software setup before the workshop?" >}}

-Clear installation guides are provided on the workshop website, and If a pre-workshop installation session is being offered, you are encouraged to join for hands-on support.
+Clear installation guides are provided on the workshop website, and if a pre-workshop installation session is being offered, you are encouraged to join for hands-on support.
 Instructors will also help verify that everything is set up correctly in advance to minimise delays during the actual workshop.
 {{< /accordion >}}